 Areas of focus

-The Hubbell-Waterman Foundation funds nonprofit organizations in Scott County, Iowa, and Rock Island Country, Illinois.
+The Hubbell-Waterman Foundation funds nonprofit organizations in Scott County, Iowa, and Rock Island County, Illinois.
 The foundation has three long-term funding priorities:

 Culture and the arts